Open Data Institute: Agriculture and nutrition

 Through research, open discussion and sector-focused events, the ODI is identifying challenges, solutions and global priorities in improving agriculture and nutrition with open data.

 ‘How can we improve agriculture, food and nutrition with open data?’, an ODI report written in partnership with the Global Open Data for Agriculture Initiative, presents 14 use cases showing open data use in agriculture, food production and consumption.

 Open cities

 The ODI runs an Open Data for Smart Cities training course, and works closely with relevant ODI Members to highlight opportunities for urban planners, entrepreneurs and city residents.

 Global network

 Members

 ODI Members are organisations and individuals, from large corporations to students, who explore, demonstrate and share the value of data.

-The ODI grew its network of businesses, startups, academic establishments and individuals from to over 1,300 in 2015, and launched student membership in line with its goal to help provide lifelong data expertise for young people around the world.
+The ODI grew its network of businesses, startups, academic establishments and individuals to over 1,300 in 2015, and launched student membership in line with its goal to help provide lifelong data expertise for young people around the world.

 ODI Members (whether sponsors, partners or supporters) are all committed to unlocking the value of data, and are key to developing the ODI's professional network in the UK and internationally.

 New member companies in 2015, included Deutsche Bank, Ocado Technology, SAP and The Bulmer Foundation.